vicapow/flow-no-lint-third-party/README.md

-# Demostrates now to ignore errors coming from dependencies while retaining their type signatures.
+# Demostrates how to ignore errors coming from dependencies while retaining their type signatures.

 ````